Ham and Pea Salad is an American recipe I love. It’s a delicious side for barbecues, and a fantastic way to use up any leftover ham.

 Bacon: Inspired by the Amish pea salads of Kentucky I use ham and bacon bits for this salad.
 You can use premade store bought bacon bits if you’re in a hurry, but I find it best to make my own.
 Simply cook some slices of bacon until crisp.
 Drain them on paper towels and when cooled, chop them into pieces.
 I love the crunch the bacon bits add to this dish.

 Cheese: My favorite cheese for this salad is cheddar.
 I’m Irish and we love cheddar cheese, especially the tangy Irish varieties like Dubliner cheese.
+You can even buy cheddar cheese cubes if you wish to cut out a step.
 You can grate the cheddar cheese yourself, or you can cut it into cubes.
 You can also buy pre shredded or cubed cheese if you need to make things easy.

 Onion: I love to add chopped red onion to salads and this one is no exception.
 However, my other half does not like onions so when I’m making this salad for the whole family I omit the onions and simply sprinkle my serving with some chopped green onions.
 You can use chopped shallot if you prefer a milder onion flavor.

-Ranch salad dressing: I use a simple buttermilk store bought dressing for this salad when making it for company.
+Ranch salad dressing: I use a simple buttermilk store-bought dressing for this salad when making it for company.
+This creamy dressing compliments this salad beautifully.
 However, when I’m making it for my Irish family I use Irish salad cream.
 It has a strong vinegar profile, so I stick to ranch dressing for American guests.

 Salt and black pepper: I only add a little salt and pepper to my recipes, but feel free to season this salad to your liking.